First home loan

 What is a first home loan?

 When you make the decision to buy your first home, the chances are you're going to need to borrow the money to do it.
 This is where a first home loan can be explored with a range of lenders so that you can get a mortgage for your chosen property.
 In simple terms, a lender will provide you first home loan to buy your first home, provided you fulfill certain conditions.
 These will vary, as all lenders are different, but you should expect to pay a deposit before a mortgage company will agree to advance the money you need.
 How large a percentage of the overall price that deposit will depends on the lender, but expect to save up for a while so that you can put down the requested deposit.

 Want to compare different first home loan products?

 How does a first home buyer loan compare to other products?

 A first home loan is realistically the only chance for you as a buyer to get onto the property ladder.
 There are many other buyer loan options available but rarely for the size of this type of purchase.
 First home loans are, in general, much cheaper in terms of the interest rate charged as opposed to other forms of loan.
 Mortgage companies want to encourage you to buy your own property and will often offer very reasonable deals.
 You could fix an interest rate for a period of time maybe several years, enabling you to plan your finance during that time without getting a variable fluctuation if interest rates rise.

 What are the main features of a first home loan?

 When a lender agrees to loan you money for your property purchase, you will sign up to the company's terms and conditions.
 This may relate to whether or not you can rent the property to someone else at some stage, the regulations regarding the interest rate you will pay, insurances you will require for the building (insuring contents is usually your choice, but it’s sensible to do), and setting up your regular monthly payment.
-It's a good idea to check all the requirements carefully so that you know exactly what type of contract you are taking on.
+It's a good idea to check all the requirements carefully as a buyer so that you know exactly what type of contract you are taking on.